acw-hash/greeniq/docs/updated_roadmap.md

 4. Merge to main triggers automatic Vercel deployment
 5. Post-deployment monitoring and validation

-This roadmap provides a comprehensive implementation plan for building GreenCrew using modern Next.js architecture with Supabase, optimized for rapid development and scalable growth.
+This roadmap provides a comprehensive implementation plan for building GreenIQ using modern Next.js architecture with Supabase, optimized for rapid development and scalable growth.